tttianhao/CLEAN/README.md

 We included pretrained weights for 70% and 100% splits, along with pre-evaluated embeddings for each EC cluster centers for fastest inference.
 Download, unzip [these files](https://drive.google.com/file/d/1zrEU-HPNV3wp7wLAx4KnuiVyD794Oboj/view?usp=sharing) and move to `data/pretrained`.

+The following commands have to run into the /app directory.

 ```

 conda create -n clean python==3.10.4
 conda activate clean
 pip install -r requirements.txt

 ```